|

 This tactic probably makes some volleyball enthusiasts' hair stand –

-hitter is capable of passing the ball.
-(In most cases,
+of passing the ball.
+(In most cases, opposite hitters probably do not

-- it is good to think “outside-the-box” and find
+Our point is - it is good to think "outside-the-box" and

-jump serves became so powerful.
-In this era of powerful jump
+serves became so powerful.
+In this era of powerful jump serves and jump

 cannot be used very often in international top volleyball.
 However